-The natural setting of APU’s Kellogg Campus, in the spirit of Louise Kellogg’s vision, is to be used for place based learning to offer exceptional and integrated academic and co-curricular programs that are ecologically, socially and financially sustainable.
-The Kellogg Campus Manager is responsible for furthering this mission in three primary areas: 1) Increasing environmental and sustainability education opportunities in South Central Alaska by working in collaboration with APU faculty and programs, ANTHC project leaders and other community partners 2) Growing the campus’s role as an educational center for culturally responsive sustainable and innovative practices; 3) Supporting and ensuring the long term financial viability of the Kellogg Campus and Kellogg Campus based programs through grant initiative development and associated financial management.
+JOB SUMMARY: The natural setting of APU’s Kellogg Campus, in the spirit of Louise Kellogg’s vision, is to be used to offer exceptional and integrated academic and co-curricular programs that are ecologically, socially and financially sustainable.
+The Kellogg Campus Manager is responsible for furthering this mission in three primary areas: 1) Increasing environmental and sustainability education opportunities in South Central Alaska by working in collaboration with APU faculty and programs and community partners 2) Growing the campus’s role as an educational center for culturally responsive sustainable and innovative practices; 3) Supporting and ensuring the long term financial viability of the Kellogg Campus and Kellogg Campus based programs through grant initiative development and associated financial management.

 - Coordinates with APU leadership to develop and align project goals and strategies and meet any legal obligations on the Kellogg Campus including the Agricultural Conservation Easement Program.